pyrogow/JenDokRor/README.md

 5. Run this JOB

-# NOTE: If you will probaly have some problem with docker.sock type this two command as root user:
+# NOTE: If you will probably have some problem with docker.sock type this two command as root user:

 1. chown root:docker /var/run/docker.sock